+The cost of providing benefits under the defined benefit plans is actuarially determined using the projected unit credit method.
 The net defined benefit liability or asset is the aggregate of the present value of the defined benefit obligation at the end of the reporting period reduced by the fair value of plan assets (if any), adjusted for any effect of limiting a net defined benefit asset to the asset ceiling.
 The asset ceiling is the present value of any economic benefits available in the form of refunds from the plan or reductions in future contributions to the plan.